Skip to main content

 When COVID Belongs in Telehealth vs. In-Person

-Good fit for telehealth
+Good fit for a video visit

 • Confirmed or suspected mild-to-moderate COVID in adults with ≥1 high-risk criterion (age 50+, diabetes, chronic lung disease, heart disease, obesity, immunocompromise)

-• Paxlovid eligibility assessment — within 5 days of symptom onset
+• Paxlovid eligibility assessment, within 5 days of symptom onset

 • Drug interaction screening before starting Paxlovid (ritonavir has many interactions)